FragnetNetwork/docs/docs/games/dontstarvetogether/setting-password.md

+---
+title: Setting a password on your Don't Starve Together server
+keywords: ['dont starve together', 'dont starve together server', 'dont starve together server password' , 'dont starve together password']
+---

-# Setting a password for Don't Starve Together server
+# Setting a password on your Don't Starve Together server
 To make your server password protected, all that needs to be done is edit the **cluster.ini** file.

 ## Via Configuration options